ExpediaGroup/styx/docs/user-guide/basic-usage.md

 ## Downloading Styx from release

-In order to download styx from release go to [Styx releases](https://github.com/HotelsDotCom/styx/releases) and download the zip file for the version you want making sure you choose the file corresponding to whichever operating system you are using.
+In order to download Styx from release, go to [Styx releases](https://github.com/HotelsDotCom/styx/releases) and download the zip file for the version you want, making sure you choose the file corresponding to whichever operating system you are using.
-Alternatively you can build styx from source code.
+Alternatively, you can build styx from source code.

 ## Building Styx from source code